sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ### Office UWP

-We recommend pre-installing Office UWP on all devices where the screen size is 10" or smaller.
+We recommend pre-installing Office UWP on all devices where the screen size is smaller than 10.1 inches.

 After you've pre-installed Office UWP to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml` to configure the Start layout.
 For example: